 Our take at present – on sending money to India for Investments:

 At present times it makes sense that NRIs should remit more money for investment purpose in India.
 The overall returns from India looks promising as Indian Growth Story will continue going forward and will be an exception to many countries.
 Also rupee will appreciate against dollar in long term, so during maturity you will have more number of dollars to take home.
 But again each country is different in terms of regulations and tax implications.
 Do no invest without pondering over these and taking expert’s advice.

 Disclaimer: The data related to capital markets or bank rates as mentioned in article in no way should be considered as advice for investing in Debt or Equity securities, directly or indirectly.
 Readers are requested to consult their Financial Advisor for any investment decision they take.

-Feel free to ask any question or share your experience, add it in comment section.
+Feel free to ask any question or share your experience regarding transferring money to India, add it in the comment section.